phoenixframework/phoenix/C_routing.md

 ### Resources

-The router supports other macros besides those for HTTP verbs like `get`, `post` and `put`.
-The most important among them is `resources`, which expands out to eight clauses of the match function.
+The router supports other macros besides those for HTTP verbs like `get`, `post`, and `put`.
+The most important among them is `resources`, which expands out to eight clauses of the `match/3` function.

-Let's add a resource to our `web/router.ex` file like this.
+Let's add a resource to our `web/router.ex` file like this:

 ```elixir
 scope "/", HelloPhoenix do